DevNishantHub/My-Portfolio/README.md

 npm run build
 ```

 The build process combines the CSS files into a single optimized file.
+It works cross-platform (Windows, macOS, Linux) and is compatible with CI/CD environments like Vercel.

 ### Project Structure